TokenChain: A Discrete Speech Chain via Semantic Token Modeling: Introduction

-TokenChain (Fig. \ref{fig:tokenchain}) employs SOTA-competitive architectures, coupling a semantic-token ASR with a two-stage TTS: an autoregressive text-to-semantic (T2S) model co-trained with ASR, and a masked-generative semantic-to-acoustic (S2A) module for synthesis only.
+TokenChain (Fig. \ref{fig:tokenchain}) couples a discrete semantic-token ASR with a two-stage TTS: an autoregressive text-to-semantic (T2S) model co-trained with ASR, and a masked-generative semantic-to-acoustic (S2A) module for synthesis only.
 The ASR–T2S interface is textual, while feedback is entirely token-based: ST-argmax/Gumbel--Softmax enable backpropagation, and a semantic-token reconstruction loss is dynamically balanced with ASR cross-entropy.
-In chained training, TokenChain outperforms baselines, converging 2–6 epochs earlier with 5–13\% lower equal-epoch error, and under domain adaptation reduces WER by 56\% for ASR and 31\% for T2S with minimal forgetting, demonstrating that the speech-chain paradigm reinstantiates effectively in the discrete-token era.
+In chained training, TokenChain outperforms baselines, converging 2–6 epochs earlier with 5–13\% lower equal-epoch error, and under domain adaptation reduces WER by 56\% for ASR and 31\% for T2S with minimal forgetting, demonstrating that the speech-chain paradigm remains effective in the discrete-token era.